 Money market accounts are an excellent option for earning interest while keeping your money accessible.
 These accounts allow you to spend whenever you need to, typically with a debit card or checkbook, and they often pay more than savings accounts.

-If you have a significant amount in savings or if you plan to leave money untouched, it’s critical to find the best money market rates possible.
+If you have a significant amount in savings or if you plan to leave the money untouched, it’s critical to find the best money market rates possible.
 When you use a money market for something like an emergency fund, you might deposit a meaningful amount—and you’ll hopefully never use that money.
 As a result, it’s worth finding an account that rewards you while making it easy to spend.

 Compare Bank Offerings